xiaoella/sentiment_analysis_amazon_reviews/README.md

 # Sentiment Analysis of Amazon Reviews
-Sentiment analysis of reviews of Amazon products to determine whether the emotional tone of the reviews is positive, negative, or neutral.
+Sentiment analysis of reviews of Amazon products using spaCy and TextBlob to determine whether the emotional tone of the reviews is positive, negative, or neutral.

 ## Description of Dataset
-The dataset used in this task is the "Amazon Product Reviews" dataset from Kaggle, which contains customer reviews of various Amazon products.
+The dataset used in this task is the ["Amazon Product Reviews" dataset from Kaggle](https://www.kaggle.com/datasets/datafiniti/consumer-reviews-of-amazon-products), which contains customer reviews of various Amazon products.
 The column "reviews.text" is used specifically, where sentiment analysis of the reviews has been carried out on 28332 observations.

 ## Instructions to Run